mtc-istanbul/azuredatatokenization/README.md

 ![](https://raw.githubusercontent.com/mtc-istanbul/azuredatatokenization/main/images/Picture4.png)

-When request is submitted by requestor, the app sends a notification to default approver via Teams or email.
+When request is submitted by requestor, the app sends a notification to default approver via Teams.
 This notification and approval mechanism is created using Power Automate and can be easily customized based on business needs.

 ![](https://raw.githubusercontent.com/mtc-istanbul/azuredatatokenization/main/images/Picture5.png)